Interact with this post using Mastodon or

 No matter which firmware you choose, I highly recommend optimizing your EPUB files.
 Doing so will significantly improve your reading experience by reducing load times.
 For example, indexing a new chapter could drop from 5 seconds to just 2 seconds, making the whole process much smoother.

-The developer of the Papyrix firmware, has developed a nice little tool
+The developer of the Papyrix firmware, has developed a

 to perform the magic.